-- home-grown school feeding initiatives, which connect WFP-supported school feeding programmes to local food production from smallholders; - the rural resilience initiative, which facilitates access to crop insurance, savings, credit and other risk management techniques for vulnerable rural households; - the post-harvest losses initiative, which promotes evidence-based, affordable technologies and practices for post-harvest management that significantly reduce post-harvest losses; and - the farm to market alliance, which is a global partnership of private and public sector organizations seeking to connect smallholder farmers to markets by increasing the farmers' access to improved seeds, new technologies and credit, including through long-term contracts backed by the facilitation of essential value chain services. - A significant number of country strategic plans (CSPs) approved between 2017 and 2019 include strategic outcomes, outputs and activities that support smallholder farmers' livelihoods and resilience, including through connections to markets, as a way of building sustainable food systems and creating a world free of hunger.
-The demand from WFP's procurement is often directed to the markets to which these farmers are connected. - WFP's nutrition policy renewed the organization's focus on nutritional quality, requiring that WFP reshape its programmes to become more nutrition-sensitive and to increase the demand for and consumption of diverse and nutritious food by households.
-Working with partners to strengthen nutrition-sensitive food systems will help to ensure that more nutritious foods are available in markets and will support the promotion of healthy diets. - WFP's gender policy seeks to enable WFP to integrate gender equality and women's empowerment into all of its work and activities, including by ensuring that the different food security and nutrition needs of women, men, girls and boys are met.
-In many settings, women smallholder farmers are even more marginalized than men because of limited access to land, credit, inputs and extension services. - ➤ WFP's environmental policy aims to support WFP and its partners in minimizing the carbon footprint of operations.
-Increased local procurement with considerably shorter supply chains will contribute to this goal.
+- WFP's nutrition policy6 maintains WFP's commitment to promoting the use of SNF for nutrition-specific programmes.
+It also renews the organization's focus on nutritional quality, requiring that WFP reshape its programmes to make them more nutrition-sensitive and to increase the demand for and consumption of diverse and nutritious food by households.
+Working with partners to strengthen nutrition-sensitive food systems will help to ensure that more nutritious foods are available in local markets at more affordable prices. - WFP's gender policy7 seeks to enable WFP to integrate gender equality and women's empowerment into all of its work and activities, including by ensuring that the different food security and nutrition needs of women, men, girls and boys are met.
+In many settings, women smallholder farmers are even more marginalized than men because of limited access to land, credit, inputs and extension services. - WFP's environmental policy8 aims to support WFP and its partners in (among other aims) minimizing the carbon and environmental footprint of operations and introduces environmental and social safeguards for WFP operations.
+Increased local and regional food procurement with considerably shorter supply chains will in most cases contribute to this goal.
+Through its climate change policy, WFP is leveraging innovative tools, approaches and partnerships to strengthen the resilience and coping capacities of vulnerable people, including smallholder farmers, and improving food availability in and the sustainability of local food markets.9